 Equal Employment Opportunity Statement

-It has been, and will continue to be, the policy of the Medical University of South Carolina (MUSC) to recruit, hire, train, and promote into all job levels the most qualified persons without regard to race, color, religion, sex, age, national origin, disability, or veteran status, except where gender is a bona fide occupational qualification.
+It has been, and will continue to be, the policy of the Medical University of South Carolina (MUSC) to recruit, hire, train, and promote into all job levels the most qualified persons without regard to race, color, religion, sex, age, national origin, disability, genetic information, sexual orientation, gender identity or veteran status, except where gender is a bona fide occupational qualification.
 All employment and promotional decisions are based upon job-related requirements, and must comply with the principles of equal employment opportunity.

 Similarly, all related personnel matters such as compensation, benefits, transfers, reassignments, layoffs, returns from layoff, University-sponsored training, education, tuition assistance, social and recreation programs will be administered in accordance with this equal opportunity policy.